harmlessprince/taocomerce-docs/src/get-started.md

 ---
-title: Getting Started
+title: Getting Started with the ShopSynch API
 ---

-# Getting Started with the ShopSynch API

 ## 📝 Sign Up & Authentication
 To use the ShopSynch API, you must sign up on our platform.
 Register at [ShopSynch](https://shopsynch.com/signup).
 Upon successful registration, you will be assigned a **Tenant ID**, which can be found in their [Profile](https://shopsynch.com/merchant/profile) .